denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 Jextract will be covered in an upcoming article.

 Several points need to be tackled when invoking native code from Java using the Foreign Function & Memory API:
-* Get the native library and its corresponding header files;
+* Get the native library and its corresponding header files.
-* Build a function descriptor in Java (**FunctionDescriptor**);
+* Build a function descriptor in Java (**FunctionDescriptor**).
-* Lookup native memory address of a function symbol, and create a method handle for it;
+* Lookup native memory address of a function symbol, and create a method handle for it.
-* Create a related method handle and confirm that it has been properly created (ex. if the native library is not in the system path, the lookup will fail and the return a method handle will be null);
+* Create a related method handle and confirm that it has been properly created (e.g., if the native library is not in the system path, the lookup will fail and the return a method handle will be null).
 * Decide how the application will allocate memory segments: through a segment allocator or a memory session.
 Make sure the memory allocation technique is consistent throughout the codebase of an application.

 ## Code listing